maZang/PokeSnowdown/Documentation/How to Add an NPC.md

 Now we can edit the tournament.mli file.
 It is important to pay attention to capitalization of the variables we are using so you do not get a compiler error.

-Edit this line
+Edit this line and add | Bob
 type enemy = RoughNeck | Beauty | BugCatcher | CampNerd | DragonTamer | Falkner | FatMan | Psychic | Youngster | ProfOak | Chancellor
-add | Bob

 so it becomes